The 4004, the world's first microprocessor, is signed with the initials F.F., for Federico Faggin, its

 first microprocessor.
 They were essential in making the 4004 a reality with the technology available in 1970.

-Faggin also created the basic Methodology of Random Logic Design using silicon gate technology.
+Faggin also created the basic Methodology for Random Logic Design using silicon gate technology.

 This methodology did not exist at Intel or anywhere else until he developed it in 1970.